GiovanniDicanio/WinReg/README.md

 * `RegKey`: a tiny efficient wrapper around raw Win32 `HKEY` handles
 * `RegException`: an exception class to signal error conditions

-In addition, there are various functions that wrap raw Win32 registry APIs.
+In addition, there are various functions that wrap raw Win32 registry C-interface APIs.

 The library stuff lives under the `winreg` namespace.